 Where to stay at Khao Sam Roi Yot

-The sea is fine for swimming here but honestly not that nice.
-We recommend booking a place with a pool if you plan on swimming and it’s in your budget.
+The sea in this part of Thailand is fine for swimming, but it is honestly pretty murky and not that nice.
+We recommend booking a place with a pool if you plan on doing a lot of swimming.

 Let us know in a comment if any of this information needs to be updated or if you find any cool spots in the area that we missed.